 “You could recover your share of the money, but that’s much easier said than done,” he adds.

 There are plenty of other people out there who make such a financial arrangement work or find some middle ground.
-But there are also those who live the flip side of this — those who combine their incomes.
+But there are also those who live on the other side of this — those who combine their incomes.

 Is a Joint Bank Account a Good Idea?